 Writing this content will help you build the discovery, research, and purchase phases of the buying chain or sales funnel.
-Adding in an ethical bribe to join an e-mail newsletter is icing on the cake as you can re market and up sell readers to the same or related products.
-Remember though to give them plenty of non review content in between because that content will keep your subscribers opening your mails and on your list.
+Adding in an ethical bribe to join an e-mail newsletter is the icing on the cake as you can remarket and up-sell readers to the same or related products.
+Remember though to give them plenty of non-review content in between because that content will keep your subscribers opening your emails and on your list.

 Not so fast Skippy.
 Attracting followers is not your focus, you can have 25,000 Twitter followers and get zero sales if you don’t have what is called social engagement.
 Social engagement begins with knowing the customer and what they want and what they need so you can provide them post, videos, and quotes they want to check out.

 You need to realize that social media is a selfish beast.
 Even you use social media because you want people to see what you choose to share and want social validation for those interest.
-You don’t use it to view ads you use it to learn, to share, to get feedback.
+You don’t use it to view as you use it to learn, to share, to get feedback.
 Switching your social media marketing focus to being a servant first is a must.
 What is social media for business?
-It’s serving customer needs so they will in turn take interest in your online business.
+It’s serving customer needs so they will, in turn, take interest in your online business.